-All EFFAS (European Federation of Financial Analysts Societies) sustainability indicators used in this first Declaration of Compliance were available within the company and already part of our control processes.
-The indicators used for direct and indirect management of our sustainability performance exceed the number of EFFAS criteria many times over.
+All EFFAS (European Federation of Financial Analysts Societies) sustainability indicators used in this Declaration of Compliance were available within the company and are already part of our control processes.
+The indicators used for direct and indirect management of our sustainability performance clearly exceed the number of EFFAS criteria.